Ajinkyap22/casing-kit/README.md

 ## Browser Support

-casejs targets ES2018 and works in all modern browsers and Node.js environments that support this standard.
+casing-kit targets ES2018 and works in all modern browsers and Node.js environments that support this standard.
 For older environments that don't support ES2018, you'll need to use a transpiler like Babel with appropriate polyfills.

 ## License